wesandradealves/equatorial-institucional-api/web/modules/contrib/openapi/README.md

 This module has no dependencies outside of Drupal core.

-The OpenAPI integration modules may leverate the [schemata](https://drupal.org/project/schemata) module to derive the entity schema for the project.
+The OpenAPI integration modules may leverage the [schemata](https://drupal.org/project/schemata) module to derive the entity schema for the project.